MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 - Determining the maximal Lyapunov exponent using the orbit separation method
 - Calculate the average Lyapunov spectrum or maximal value for the respective methods above
 - Using Richardson Extrapolation to determine the approximate running error.
 This can be used in a comparison of error for the various modelling methods
-- Plotting the difference in systems with a small purturbation to the initial condition in the \(x\) direction to visually depict the deterministic chaotic behaviour these systems can have.
+- Plotting the difference in systems with a small purturbation to the initial condition in the $x$ direction to visually depict the deterministic chaotic behaviour these systems can have.

 ## Code Use Instructions